Unit Day Camp |

 All payments are due by April 30 if not using the Pay-Pal option.

-received after April 25 are subject to space availability and a $10.00 late fee.
+must be received by April 25, 2013.
+Registrations received after April 25 are subject to space availability and a $10.00 late fee.
 Step 1: Online Registration

 All Campers and Volunteers must be registered members of GSUSA and pay the $12 membership fee.
 All adults not currently registered must also complete the free

 online background check (step #2).
 This is not only a volunteer expectation in River Valleys, but it also ensures the safety of all participants.